-- Preheat oven to 180°C and line a muffin tin with 12 patty cases.
+- Preheat oven to 180°C and line a muffin tin with 12 patty cases / cupcake liners.

-- In a small bowl combine white vinegar and almond milk.
-Milk will split which is fine.
+- In a small bowl, mix together the white vinegar and almond milk.
+It will split and curdle but this is ok!
 Set aside.

-- Using a handheld or stand mixer, beat canola oil, sugar and vanilla until combined.
+- In a large mixing bowl, whisk together the canola oil, sugar and vanilla until combined.

-- In a separate bowl, sift flours, cocoa powder and baking powder.
-Slowly add to oil and sugar mixture, alternating with the milk until cupcake batter comes together, scraping down the sides of the bowl as necessary.
+- Add the dry ingredients to the oil and sugar mixture, alternating with the milk until the batter just comes together, scraping down the sides of the bowl as necessary.

-- Spoon mixture into patty cases ensuring they are only ¾ full before placing them in the oven for 18 minutes or until lightly springy to touch.
-Let cool completely before frosting.
+- Spoon mixture into patty cases ensuring they are only ¾ full before placing them in the oven for 18 minutes or until they spring back when lightly touched.
+Remove from the pan and set aside on a wire rack to cool completely before frosting.

 For the Peanut Butter Frosting